Visa Applications

 What is a Schengen Visa?

 In 1995, the Schengen agreement was created between Belgium, France, Germany, Luxembourg, the Netherlands, Portugal, and Spain.
 After 1995, numerous additional European nations joined the agreement, establishing the Schengen region.
-With a Schengen visa granted by one of these nations, you may remain up to 90 days within 180 days in the Schengen region and transit through international airports without a visa.
-Schengen area members include Austria, Belgium, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, and Switzerland.
-It would be best if you got a Schengen visa to travel freely to these countries.
+A Schengen visa is an entry permit for a short, temporary visit of up to 90 days in any 180-day period.
+It may be issued as a single-entry visa, a multiple-entry visa or an airport transit visa.
+Schengen area members include Austria, Belgium, Bulgaria, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
+You may need a Schengen visa to travel to these countries, depending on your nationality and circumstances.

 Even though Austria has been a member of the Schengen region since 1997 and is subject to its rules, there are minor differences in local laws and procedures from other nations.